jakeatkinson30/ticTacToe/README.md

     - The game checks for a winner after each move and displays a message if someone wins.
     - The game checks for a tie if there are no more moves available and displays a message if it's a tie.
     - The game can be reset at any time by clicking the "Reset" button.
-    - The game uses responsive design and works on both desktop and mobile devices.

 ### Technologies used